How To Use Mailbox Audit Logging in Exchange 2013, 2016, 2019?

 AuditOwner : {}

 Note: The AuditAdmin settings are referred to as the access using methods such as eDiscovery searches, mailbox import/export operations, or tools such as MFCMAPI.
-If the administrator is granted permission to a mailbox and gets the access then those actions will be logged according to the AuditDelegate settings.
+If the administrator gets both the permission and the access to a mailbox then those actions will be be present according to the AuditDelegate settings.

 How To Enable or Disable Mailbox Audit Logging in Exchange Server 2013?

 There are some mailboxes in the organization that the user wants to enable the Mailbox Audit Logging.
-It can be done using Set-Mailbox cmdlet command.
+Moreover, it can be done using Set-Mailbox cmdlet command.

 [PS] C:\>Set-Mailbox alan.reid -AuditEnabled $true